Metro operates transportation programs subject to the nondiscrimination requirements of Title VI of the Civil Rights Act of 1964.

-The Federal Transit Administration (FTA) recommends that Title VI complaints be filed first with Kalamazoo Metro Transit.
+The Federal Transit Administration (FTA) recommends that Title VI complaints be filed first with Metro.
 If you are unsatisfied with our resolution, you may file a complaint with FTA or the US Secretary of Transportation.
 All complaints must be filed in writing and will receive a written response.

-To file a complaint in writing, direct the information to: Kalamazoo Metro Transit, Attn: Title VI Compliance, 530 N. Rose St., Kalamazoo, MI 49007.
+To file a complaint in writing, direct the information to: Metro, Attn: Title VI Compliance, 530 N. Rose St., Kalamazoo, MI 49007.